-Tasmania: A motorcycle tour into the superb north-west of Tasmania with Simon Pavey
+New South Wales: A motorcycle tour into the superb South East forests of NSW with Simon Pavey

-Following on from the off-road skills training weekend in the spectacular surrounds of the Tasmania's Tamar Valley enjoy this very unique 5 day motorcycle tour with the world renown Dakar Rally competitor, Simon Pavey through some of Australia’s finest scenery.
+Following on from the off-road skills training weekend in the spectacular surrounds of the Sapphire Coast enjoy this very unique five-day motorcycle tour with the world renown Dakar Rally competitor, Simon Pavey through some of Australia’s finest scenery and offers us the best opportunity to support these small communities severely affected by the 2019/20 bushfires

 Dates & Prices